taifu9920/WebConsoleForMinecraftServers/README.md

-# Web-based-Minecraft-server-control
+# Web Console For Minecraft Servers
-### An web application made with Python, for peoples who wanted to control multiple Minecraft servers with just an URL.
+### An web application made with Python, design to maintenance more than one server, via HTML.
 ## Now tested on Windows 10, Ubuntu 20.04 LTS.
-I don't see much peoples doing this via Python, most for Linux not Windows, So here's the project which allows you to control your Minecraft Server online, You can now easily control Minecraft Server using just a URL to login, send commands, view players or the terminal, Whatever on PC or Mobile.
+I don't see much peoples doing this with Python, and most for Linux not Windows.
+So I tried to make this project that allows control for all Minecraft servers with an URL.
+This can be used to send commands to specific server, reboot, and view online players(WIP).
+Whatever on PC or Mobile.

 ## How To Install